SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Option 3: Get a Replacement Title

 If you have time, getting a replacement title opens up all buyers and maximizes your payout.
 Apply using Form VTR-34 through TxDMV.
-The fee is $5.45 in person or $2 by mail, and processing takes approximately 2 weeks.
+The fee is $5.45 in person or $2 by mail.
+Mail processing takes at least 15 days.

 What If the Title Isn’t in Your Name?